-There now are so many ways for you to get all the shows and movies you want on all your favorite streaming services, be it Netflix, HBO Max, Amazon Prime Video, Hulu, Disney+.
-But the most popular choice by far is still a streaming device, such as a set-top box or streaming stick that you connect to your TV with a simple but effective HDMI input.
+There now are so many ways for you to get all the shows and movies you want on all your favorite streaming services, be it Netflix, Max, Amazon Prime Video, Hulu, Disney+.
+For many, using whatever is built into to your TV is just fine.
+That could be one of the more popular streaming platforms, like Roku, Amazon Fire TV, or Google TV.
+But there are plenty of reasons to use an external streaming device, too.

 Further compounding the issue is that if you have a smart TV from the past several years from any of the big TV brands, there's a pretty good chance that you might not even need to plug in any other sort of smart streaming device, thanks to the built-in operating system and a plethora of available streaming apps.
 And that's not even counting features like Chromecast or AirPlay 2, which make it simple to stream any sort of content you want from any Android, iOS, Chrome, or Mac device.